programmer317/DCSH/README.md

 ## Suggested Citation
 Sisemore, W. A. (2025). *Distributed Computational Simulation Hypothesis (DCSH): A participant-powered architecture for simulated reality.*
 Version 1.0. https://github.com/YourUsername/Distributed-Computational-Simulation-Hypothesis

 ---
+## 🔹 Repository Tagline
+*A scalable simulation model proposing that each conscious being is a computational node powering reality itself — by William Allen Sisemore.*

+---

+## 🔹 Social Preview / SEO Description
+*William Allen Sisemore’s Distributed Computational Simulation Hypothesis (DCSH) describes a universe-scale simulation powered by distributed consciousness — a theory where each living being acts as a processing node rendering its own local reality.*

+---